Loading non-Maxwellian Velocity Distributions in Particle Simulations: distribution

 \section{$(r,q)$ distribution}

 The generalized $(r,q)$ distribution was proposed to model flattop-type non-Maxwellian VDFs \citep{zaheer04,qureshi04}.
-It occasionally draws attention in and around the terrestrial magnetosphere \citep[e.g.,][]{qureshi14,richard25}.
-The phase-space density of the distribution is defined as follows:
+It often draws attention in and around the terrestrial magnetosphere \citep[e.g.,][]{qureshi14,qureshi19,richard25}.
+The phase space density of the distribution is defined as follows:

 where $N_0$ is the plasma number density, $C_\mathrm{rq}$ is the normalization constant, and $\theta_\parallel$ and $\theta_\perp$ are characteristic speeds in the parallel and perpendicular directions with respect to the magnetic field.
-We consider $r \ge 0$ and $q>1$.
+We consider $r > -1$ and $q>1$.
 The pressures and the kinetic energy density of the distribution are

 To keep these second velocity moments finite, the parameters must satisfy: